gryphonshafer/pnwquizzing/docs/2022-2023_season/classic_scramble.md

 - Adult without quizzing XP Y/N

 Quizzers will have 20 minutes to self-organize into teams.
-Once formed, teams fill out 2 roster sheets and hand them to the meet director.
+Once formed, teams fill out roster sheets to provide officials during the meet.

 During the lunch break, teams may trade quizzers between each other.